AI Tools for Finding Contacts and Personalized Outreach

 AI platforms address three core bottlenecks in outbound motion: finding the right contacts, ensuring data quality, and preparing personalized outreach at scale.
 Each stage has specific failure points that create manual work.

-The manual problem: Traditional contact discovery involves reps searching LinkedIn Sales Navigator, exporting CSVs, and manually verifying contacts still work at their company.
-This doesn’t scale when targeting hundreds of accounts.
+The manual problem: Traditional contact discovery often involves searching LinkedIn Sales Navigator, exporting CSV files, manually verifying contacts, and cleaning incomplete records before outreach.
+This process quickly becomes difficult to scale across hundreds of target accounts.

 Enrichment